-We observe, across diverse real-world datasets, prediction errors—even on ID samples—exhibit {\em mode-dependent} (high/low modes) distributions that evolve over time with dataset-specific dynamics.
-We conjecture that this mode-dependent behavior of prediction errors is not dataset-specific but may generalize to a broader spectrum of ML models and trajectory prediction datasets.
-Moreover, the set of modes may extend beyond two, potentially encompassing a more general and richer class of modes.
+Our empirical analysis across multiple representative real-world benchmarks shows that: prediction errors consistently exhibit \textit{multi-modal} distributions whose {active mode evolves over time}.
+We conjecture that this multi-modality behavior is not dataset-specific but generalizes to a broader spectrum of trajectory prediction models and datasets.
+Moreover, the set of modes may extend beyond two, potentially encompassing a richer class of error regimes.